jiangaoMartin/F21CA-Games3-Minecraft-Murder-Mystery/README.md

 4. **Configure API keys**
    - Set your **OpenAI API key** for LLM queries (GPT-4o)
-   Configuration should be done in the CreatureChat mod settings or an external config file (details provided in `/docs/`).
+   Configuration should be done in the CreatureChat mod settings or an external config file.

 5. **Launch the game**
    Start Minecraft using the Fabric profile, enter the world, and begin your investigation!